-Now that it’s the season to laze in the back garden drinking gin, it makes complete sense to have a home made gin and tonic bar.
+Now that the season to laze in the back garden drinking gin is approaching, it makes complete sense to have a home made gin and tonic bar.

 It’s a simple idea but done well it can totally transform a garden, creating a centrepiece that will be a big talking point.
 Not to mention being a people magnet.